 5. Dubai, UAE

 Dubai, UAE, is a great place for a family vacation.
 This modern vibrant city has so much to offer the entire family!
-It’s a very cosmopolitan place with beautiful resorts, great restaurants, and a big variety of family-friendly activities including several waterparks, theme parks, aquariums, and so much more… Furthermore, the weather is always nice, there are lots of great beaches, and the city is surrounded by a desert that offers lots of possibilities for fun adventures.
+There are beautiful resorts, great restaurants, and a big variety of family-friendly activities in Dubai including several waterparks, theme parks, aquariums, and so much more… Furthermore, the weather is always nice, there are lots of great beaches, and the city is surrounded by a desert that offers lots of possibilities for fun adventures.

 Don’t miss a visit to the world’s tallest building, Burj Khalifa!
 Every kid will be impressed by this skyscraper that’s over half a mile tall!
 Another must-see is the magical Dubai Fountain show, at the foot of the Burj Khalifa tower.